thomwiggers/thomwiggers.nl/content/authors/thom/_index.md

 +++

 Thom Wiggers is a cryptography researcher at [PQShield](https://pqshield.com).
-He has submitted his PhD thesis on the interactions of post-quantum cryptography with protocols, under the supervision of [Peter Schwabe][cryptojedi], at the Institute of Computing and Information Sciences, Radboud University in The Netherlands.
+His [PhD thesis][thesis] was on the interactions of post-quantum cryptography with protocols, under the supervision of [Peter Schwabe][cryptojedi], at the Institute of Computing and Information Sciences, Radboud University in The Netherlands.

 [cryptojedi]: https://cryptojedi.org/peter/
+[thesis]: {{< ref "/publication/thesis" >}}